MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/data-move-faq.md

 ## What happens if I do not request a move before the deadline?

 We may be able to accept requests on an exception basis to grant your tenant a committed deadline to complete the move.
-Please contact [Office 365 Support](https://go.microsoft.com/fwlink/p/?LinkID=522459) to make the request.
+Please contact [Microsoft 365 Support](https://go.microsoft.com/fwlink/p/?LinkID=522459) to make the request.

 ## What if I want to move my data in order to get better network performance?

 Physical proximity to a Microsoft 365 datacenter is not a guarantee for a better networking performance.
 There are many factors and components that impact the network performance between the end-user and the Microsoft 365 service.
-For more information about this and performance tuning see [Network planning and performance tuning for Office 365](network-planning-and-performance.md).
+For more information about this and performance tuning see [Network planning and performance tuning for Microsoft 365](network-planning-and-performance.md).

  ## Do all the services move their data on the same day?